 When Unified CM sends a call to the WebEx Meetings Server through the SIP trunk, WebEx Meetings Server receives the SDP offer with an ANAT header.
 If the SDP offer contains both IPv6 and IPv4 media addresses, WebEx Meetings Server answers with the higher precedence address version specified in the ANAT header, which would be IPv6 in this case.
 If the SDP contains only an IPv6 address, WebEx Meeting Server answers with an IPv6 media address.

 Cisco WebEx Meetings Server uses the N+1 redundancy scheme to ensure system availability in the event of component failures.
+High availability is achieved by adding a local, redundant system to the primary system within the same data center.
 At the system level, virtual machines and components inside run in active/active mode.
 If one component goes down, the system restarts the component.
 Status information is exchanged between system components.
 Using this status information, the system is able to distribute the requests evenly among the active components.
 Depending on the deployment size, the number of virtual machines in the backup or redundant system might or might not be the same as in the primary system.

 In the high availability system, when the virtual machine hosting the meeting goes down, affected meeting clients will automatically reconnect to the available service within a short period of time.
 However, depending on the nature of the failure and which component has failure, not all clients and meetings would be affected.
-For descriptions of system behavior during a component failure, refer to the latest version of the Cisco WebEx Meetings Server Release Notes , available at
+For descriptions of high availability system behavior after a component failure, refer to the latest version of the Cisco WebEx Meetings Server Administration Guide, available at

 Inside the high availability system, there is a second network interface in the active administration and Internet Reverse Proxy virtual machine that is configured with the virtual IP address.
 The administration and WebEx site URLs use this virtual IP address to access the administration and WebEx sites.
 In the event of failover, the virtual IP address is moved over to the new active virtual machine.
 Thus, it provides access redundancy to the administration and WebEx site.

-Consider the following information when using the disaster recovery option:
+Consider the following information when using the multiple data center design:

 The capacity of WebEx Meetings Server depends on the platform of choice and the number of conferencing nodes running in the deployment.
 For capacity planning details, see the section on Collaborative Conferencing.